Updated: Mar 17

 Her Mother tried again: “Please Sweetheart, tell me.”

 Continuing to look away, Keri whispered, “Your voice hurts.”

 “Oh Keri.
 When?”

 Her mother frowned in silence and then asked, “Do you mean when I said, ‘Oh Keri, look what you've done?’”

 Turning back to her Mother, Keri said, “Not words Mommy, voice.”

-In a moment, Susan realized that she had used her own mother’s what’s-wrong-with-you voice.
+In that moment, Susan realized that she had been using her own mother’s what’s-wrong-with-you voice.